Women's Peace Army: Formation and aims

+There was support for anti-war movements driven by the war-related inflation which saw food shortages largely felt by the working classes.
+This led to violent demonstrations and food riots in 1917 in Melbourne.
+On 22 August 1917, the Women's Peace Army led hundreds of women on a march to Parliament House demanding "we want food and fair play".
+With headlines such as "Women Fight Police" the media reported protestors attacking police with umbrellas and their hands, and the police drawing their batons and handcuffs.
+The police arrested five people including Adela Pankhurst, and Elizabeth Wallace.
+A former suffragette Pankhurst was the daughter of British activist Emmeline Pankhurst, and after a rift formed between mother and daughter, Pankhurst was sent to live in Australia.

 Queensland branch

 The Queensland branch of the Women's Peace Army was established at a meeting in Brisbane on 16 November 1915.
 The meeting was attended by Melbourne delegates Adela Pankhurst and Cecilia John, who both gave speeches.
 Clio Jensen was later elected president of the Queensland branch, with Margaret Thorp as secretary/treasurer and seasoned suffragist Emma Miller sharing the position of vice-president with Mabel Lane.
 A later advert (above) described Parkhurst as "Organiser".

 During one meeting at Brisbane's Centennial Hall, army authorities notified the organisers that they would arrest anyone who sang the anti-war song "I Didn't Raise My Son to Be a Soldier", an offence under the War Precautions Act.
 In defiance, copies of the song sheet were distributed at the meeting with the audience singing the banned song in unity.
 No arrests were made.